Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2019-04-01/types.md

 ## ManagedClusterAgentPoolProfileProperties
 ### Properties
 * **availabilityZones**: string[]: (PREVIEW) Availability zones for nodes.
 Must use VirtualMachineScaleSets AgentPoolType.
-* **count**: int (Required): Number of agents (VMs) to host docker containers.
+* **count**: int {minValue: 1, maxValue: 100} (Required): Number of agents (VMs) to host docker containers.
 Allowed values must be in the range of 1 to 100 (inclusive).
 The default value is 1.
 * **enableAutoScaling**: bool: Whether to enable auto-scaler
 * **maxCount**: int: Maximum number of nodes for auto-scaling
 * **maxPods**: int: Maximum number of pods that can run on a node.
 * **minCount**: int: Minimum number of nodes for auto-scaling
 * **orchestratorVersion**: string: Version of orchestrator specified when creating the managed cluster.
-* **osDiskSizeGB**: int: OS Disk Size in GB to be used to specify the disk size for every machine in this master/agent pool.
+* **osDiskSizeGB**: int {minValue: 0, maxValue: 1023}: OS Disk Size in GB to be used to specify the disk size for every machine in this master/agent pool.
 If you specify 0, it will apply the default osDisk size according to the vmSize specified.
 * **osType**: 'Linux' | 'Windows' | string: OsType to be used to specify os type.
 Choose from Linux and Windows.
 Default to Linux.
 * **provisioningState**: string (ReadOnly): The current deployment or provisioning state, which only appears in the response.
 * **type**: 'AvailabilitySet' | 'VirtualMachineScaleSets' | string: AgentPoolType represents types of an agent pool